gavinworkman/SecondBrain/Draft 1.md

 - Highlight Steffen et al.’s large-scale analysis of young female football players.

 _One specific study that proved to be very helpful in comparing the field types through the lens of soccer was Steffen et al.'s large-scale analysis of young female football players in Europe.
 This was the largest study I found, encompassing over 2,000 players.
-This study proved even greater consistency of findign_
+This study proved even greater consistency of findings as each of the other soccer related studies, concluding that artificial turf is not associated with a higher risk of injury compared to natural grass._

 #### C. **Injury Data from Other Sports**